If you wake up in the middle of the night with a highly itchy and intense urge to scratch your feet, know you're not alone.

 You can also try using essential oils to soothe itchy feet at night.
 Lavender oil is known for its calming effects, while tea tree oil has antiseptic properties that can help reduce inflammation.

-Additionally, apply a coconut and tea tree oil mixture to the affected areas for anti-inflammatory and anti-fungal properties.
+Apply a coconut and tea tree oil mixture to the affected areas for anti-inflammatory and anti-fungal properties.

 By addressing the root cause and adopting proper care habits, you can finally put your foot down and alleviate the discomfort once and for all!